CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-balrog.md

 _Orcs of Moria_—Moria

-_People Diminished_—Eagle's Eyrie, Beom's House, Thranduil's Halls, or Wellinghall
+_People Diminished_—Eagle's Eyrie, Beorn's House, Thranduil's Halls, or Wellinghall

 _Roots of the Earth_—The Rusted-deeps